 Literature: British literature and culture of the long nineteenth century, nineteenth-century British novel, materialist approaches to literature.

 Kristin Samuelian received her PhD from Boston University in 1992.
-She is the author of Royal Romances: Sex, Scandal, and Monarchy in Print, 1780-1821 (Palgrave, 2010), The Moving Body and the English Romantic Imaginary (Routledge 2021), essays in Studies in Romanticism, ELH, Nineteenth-Century Contexts, and in several anthologies of essays on Romantic-era literature and culture, and she edited Jane Austen's Emma for Broadview Press.
+She teaches courses in nineteenth-century British literature and culture, the nineteenth-century novel, and research methods.
+She is the author of Royal Romances: Sex, Scandal, and Monarchy in Print, 1780-1821 (Palgrave, 2010), The Moving Body and the English Romantic Imaginary (Routledge, 2021), essays in Studies in Romanticism, ELH, Nineteenth-Century Contexts, and in several anthologies of essays on nineteenth-century and Romantic-era literature and culture.
+She is editor of the Broadview Literary Texts edition of Jane Austen's Emma (Broadview, 2004; revised edition forthcoming).
 Dr. Samuelian coordinates the Honors Program in English and teaches regularly for the Honors College.

-My forthcoming book, The Moving Body and the English Romantic Imaginary, explores discourses of national identity, gender, and class in British popular writing about dance, dancing, and dancers, from the mid-eighteenth to the mid-nineteenth century.
-The expected publication date is May 2021.
-My next research project will examine representations of depression, anxiety, and related disorders in British fiction of the early to mid-nineteenth century.
+My second book, The Moving Body and the English Romantic Imaginary, explores discourses of national identity, gender, and class in British popular writing about dance, dancing, and dancers, from the mid-eighteenth to the mid-nineteenth century (https://www.routledge.com/The-Moving-Body-and-the-English-Romantic-Imaginary/Samuelian/p/book/9780367373559).
+My next research project will examine representations of depression, anxiety, and related disorders in British fiction from the early to mid-nineteenth century.

 Royal Romances: Sex, Scandal, and Monarchy in Print, 1780-1821.
 Palgrave MacMillan, 2010.